2024/2025

 WHAT IS A NET DOUBLE BOGEY?

-Remember, the score limiting Net Double Bogey only applies when you make a Triple bogey or worse.
+Scoring a “Net Double Bogey” only applies when you make a Triple bogey or worse.

-Let’s use Par 4’s as the example.
+Let’s use a Par 4 as an example.:

-• If your GHIN and Course Handicap are high enough to receive 2 handicap strokes on a Par 4, then Net Par becomes 6 and Net Double Bogey becomes 8.
-If you make a 9 or higher you must post 8.
+- If your GHIN and Course Handicaps are high enough to receive 2 handicap strokes on a Par 4, then Net Par becomes 6 and Net Double Bogey becomes 8.

-Do the math for Par 3’s and Par 5’s.
+- The math for Par 3’s and Par 5’s:

-At the end of a round, look at your scorecard and where you may have had a triple bogey or a quad or more, reduce your gross score on any hole you scored higher than a Net Double Bogey and that new adjusted score is the score that you post.
-If, as many of us do, you post your score by hole on GHIN, the GHIN system will make the calculation for you.
+· If you had a triple bogey, quadruple bogey or more, reduce your gross score on any hole you scored higher than a Net Double Bogey and that new adjusted score is the score that you post.

 Thank you,